hillmatt7/DoseScope/README.md

 ### Core Functionality
 - **Interactive Graphing**: Track and analyze substance levels over time using a responsive graphing interface powered by D3.js.
-  - Pan and zoom like a graphing calculator or TradingView.
+  - Navigate the plotted graph using pan, zoom, and other tools.
-  - Hover over data points to view detailed tooltips.
+  - Hover over data points to view details.
 - **Customizable Protocols**:
   - Create, edit, and manage intake schedules for substances.
   - Define dosage, offset, frequency, and duration with intuitive controls.